• Brain atlas sensitivity

 -a--array-bool (0)Whether the array is in row-majorYY

-Output Settings Session.ID-s--session-a sring ('default')Output file stubYYYY
+Output Settings Session.ID-s--session-a string ('default')Output file stubYYYY

 Session.OutputType-O--outputtypecfg.outputtypeXFEJPM (X)Output data typeYYYYYYYY